Desirable characteristics of technological solutions

-The principle of “reject opacity” means to be wary of technological solutions where we don’t understand how they work.
+The principle of “Reject opacity” means to be wary of technological solutions whose methods of operation we don’t understand.

 These solutions are called “opaque”, or “black box”, because we cannot see into their inner workings in a way that makes it clear how they are able to produce the results that they do.

 This is in contrast to solutions that can be called transparent, where the inner workings can be inspected, and where we understand why these solutions are effective.

 The principle also means that we should resist scaling up such a solution from an existing system, where any failures could be managed, into a new, larger, system where any such failures could be ruinous.

 As it happens, many useful medicinal compounds have mechanisms that are, or were, poorly understood.
 One example is the drug aspirin, probably the most widely used medicine in the world after its introduction by the Bayer corporation in 1897.
 The mechanism of action of aspirin was not understood until 1971.